fpm-within-docker/fpm-within-docker/README.md

 I'll add 32 bit images only if help is provided.

+## Signing RPMs

+Fpm supports signing rpms, but there's a minimum of setup involved; check the [build for centos 7](example-project/packaging/centos-7/build) to see how it's done.
+You can both sign and verify the signature is OK.

+DEB packages are signed in the repository only, so no issue while building.

 ## Using the fpm-within-docker images

 They're available on Docker hub, so they can be used straight from your docker command line, without the need of rebuilding them locally.